shubhmjain30/notes/reactjs/reactjs-roadmap.md

 7\.
 What are controlled vs. uncontrolled components?
 This refers to two different ways of handling form input data in React.

 -   **Controlled Components:** The form input's value is controlled by React state.
-The component's state is the "single source of truth," and any changes are handled by an onChange event handler that updates the state.
+The component's state is the "single source of truth", and any changes are handled by an onChange event handler that updates the state.
 This gives you more control over the form data, making validation and dynamic manipulation easier.
 28
 -   **Uncontrolled Components:** The form data is handled by the DOM itself, just like in traditional HTML.
 You typically use a ref to get the form values when needed (e.g., on submission).
 This approach involves less code but offers less control.
-31

 8\.
 What are React Fragments?
 React Fragments let you group a list of children without adding extra nodes to the DOM.
 88 Normally, a component must return a single root element.
 Fragments solve this by allowing you to return multiple elements without a wrapper